kljr/SpringboardDDEV/README.md

 After the initial install, if you want to create additional Springboard sites, update local.config.yml with your new project info.
 Then run `sbvt-make` (or scripts/make-sbvt.sh).

-Laravel Valet by default serves all sites with the ".test" domain.
-Springboard Valet serves all sites at [projectroot].test.
-Configuring Valet to serve a different top-level domain will break integration with Springboard Valet.

 ## What does Springboard Valet do?